top of page

 Summary:

 Mark Gastineau, a second-round pick from East Central Oklahoma State University in 1979, became one of the most dominant and fearsome pass rushers in the NFL during his 10-year career with the New York Jets.
 His exceptional speed, power, and relentless pursuit of the quarterback made him a game-changing force and a central figure in the Jets' defensive success throughout the 1980s.
+Gastineau's consistency, durability, and technical prowess made him an essential component of the Jets' defensive line throughout his career.

-Defensive End Richard Dent of the Chicago Bears | Photo by Athlon Archive
+Defensive End Richard Dent of the Chicago Bears | Photo by Associated Press

 11. Richard Dent